A person taking deliberate first steps on a path

 You Don't Need to Do Privacy Perfectly from Day One

 I talk to a lot of founders and early-stage CTOs who just flake out when they hear about privacy compliance.
-They've read about GDPR fines, watched competitors scramble with incident response, and now they're convinced they either need a bulletproof privacy program before they can even ship their MVP, or nothing at all.
-The result in both cases?
-Paralysis.
+They have read about GDPR fines, watched competitors scramble with incident response, and now they are convinced they either need a bulletproof privacy program before they can even ship their MVP, or nothing at all.
+The result in both cases is paralysis.

-Here's what I wish all founders were told: you don't need to implement every privacy requirement under the sun on day one.
-Privacy compliance isn't an all-or-nothing game.
+Here is what I wish all founders were told: you do not need to implement every privacy requirement under the sun on day one.
+Privacy compliance is not an all-or-nothing game.

 Where You Are Matters

-One of the beauties of privacy law (yes, there are beauties!) is that your obligations scale with your operations.
-You're not expected to have the same privacy infrastructure as a multinational bank when you're a three-person startup running out of a co-working space.
-The regulations acknowledge this, even if they don't spell it out in neon letters.
+One of the genuine strengths of privacy law is that your obligations scale with your operations.
+You are not expected to have the same privacy infrastructure as a multinational bank when you are a three-person startup running out of a co-working space.
+The regulations acknowledge this, even if they do not spell it out in neon letters.

 The Non-Negotiables